-For example, if your spouse isn't eligible for Medicare yet, he or she would be enrolled in the TRS-Care Standard plan, while you would be covered by the TRS-Care Medicare Advantage plan.
+For example, if your spouse isn't eligible for Medicare yet, they would be enrolled in the TRS-Care Standard plan, while you would be covered by the TRS-Care Medicare Advantage® plan.

 If you're applying for disability retirement, TRS will send you a TRS-Care enrollment packet if your disability retirement is approved.